Dung24-6/Dung24-6/README.md

 _**Wisdom ceases to be wisdom when it becomes too proud to weep, too grave to laugh, and too selfish to seek other than itself.**_

 Kahlil Gibran

+_**The only limit to our realization of tomorrow will be our doubts of today.**_

+Franklin D. Roosevelt